qivwi/qivwi/README.md

 ୨ৎ i am **SENSITIVE** , so pls dont say negative stuffs like ho, loser or any other even if its a joke !! talk t me back like that if i say it first, or if i am in the mood LLL

-୨ৎ pookiesis, aka my platonic hsbnds ; ryu, howler, pupz, n someone in pt !! ( the low quality astro vibrant with a dandy accesory ) HELPs- n fxclurvv !
+୨ৎ pookies / friends !! ; ryu, howler, pupz, n someone in pt !! ( the low quality astro vibrant with a dandy accesory )  isa , nix / pup, someone in ponytown who wasmy ex before ☆

-୨ৎ buddies/friends w/ ; akira (ghostlyvamps) !

 ୨ৎ ships dw ; glistenxgoob, glistenxrodger, flowerberry, moonberry, fossilberry, boxflower, conniexlooey, conniexgigi, n other more !! ( its 2 many so umm ererer )